tselouie/PersonalHealthRecord/README.md

 # Dockerized Python Server for a Note taking App
 This repository contains a Dockerfile and a Python script (server.py) to run a RESTful server that performs **CRUD** operations in SQL for a NoteTaker.
-The server is built using Python 3.11 and is dockerized for portability.
+The server is built using _Python 3.10.9_ and is dockerized for portability.

 ### Directory Structure